systemd-cron/systemd-cron-next/README.md

 ## Disclaimer

 This is a beta product!
-Use at your own risk!
+Use at your risk!
 I'm not responsible for any data losses, time losses, money losses or any other failures due to use or misuse of this project!
 I've run this product on my local server for several months without issues, but it does not mean you will have no issues as well!
 Don't blame me for any crashes because of the product!